-Sheryl and Allen Hill published TylerHill.org to inform and engage others in an effort to establish Traveling Youth & Students Standards of Safety (TYS SOS) – because no state or federal oversight, minimum standards, or transparent public reporting exist in the multibillion dollar self-regulated study abroad industry.
+Sheryl and Allen Hill published TylerHill.org to inform and engage others, to establish Traveling Youth & Students Standards of Safety (TYS SOS) – because no state or federal oversight, minimum standards, or transparent public reporting exist in the multibillion-dollar, self-regulated study abroad industry.

-The Hills did not expect to hear from so many others whose child was scammed, molested, raped, abused, malnourished, killed, and more abroad.
-American youth have been, and continue to be, placed with unsafe chaperones, in unsafe housing, in unsafe areas, in unsafe vehicles with unsafe drivers.
+The Hills did not expect to hear from so many other people whose child was scammed, molested, raped, abused, malnourished, killed, and more abroad.

-In 2010, Allen and Sheryl Hill founded ClearCause Foundation (now Depart Smart) in honor of Tyler, and every young American who died full of their future on a program that should have been the opportunity of a lifetime.
+In 2010, Allen and Sheryl Hill founded Depart Smart dba ClearCause Foundation in honor of Tyler, and every young American who died full of their future on a program that should have been the opportunity of a lifetime.

 VIDEO: Tyler Hill’s brother Alec narrates this beautiful 2-minute video about Tyler and the trip to Japan that should have been the time of his life… not the end of his life.